 Step Four: Collect and Present Your Data

-Explore new measurement techniques and tools to help gather data for the selected indicators, such as Sustainalytics’ ESG Assessment Platform, which provides ESG Risk Ratings on a firm’s direct and lower-tier suppliers.
+Explore new measurement techniques and tools to help gather data for the selected indicators.
 Present data with the help of visuals, such as interactive infographics on your company’s website.

 Be sure to include a description of data collection methods used (i.e., survey, platforms or tools used) and consider the inclusion of anecdotal evidence, including case studies and stakeholder interviews to demonstrate the beneficiaries’ stories.
 Reuters, for instance, shares short case studies of the long-term results of its social impact work alongside its quantitative-focused indicators.
 Manufacturing company, Kohler, weaves storytelling into its social impact report, detailing how its corporate philanthropy programs affect the well-being of individuals who may have never heard the name Kohler before.

 Step Five: Continue Engagement and Evaluation

 Avoid making social impact reporting a ‘box-ticking’ exercise.
 Instead, learn from your data and act on areas in need of improvement.
 Standard Chartered’s social impact reports identify local development gaps and analyzes how its positive impacts can be improved.
 If initiating a large-scale social impact project requiring external funding, consider using social bonds.
 In terms of the report itself, seek input from stakeholders on how to improve future reports and seek appropriate channels to continue to promote the report to your stakeholders.